Thiago Pantaleão: 2020–2022: Career beginnings and Fim do Mundo

-In 2020, Pantaleão launched his music career by releasing three singles, including "Tipo Iza," which gained attention from established Brazilian artists such as Liniker and Iza, who was referenced in the song's title.
-Through social media, particularly Twitter, Iza shared words of encouragement and promoted his music video, while Liniker praised his musical style, harmony, and vocal ability.
+In 2020, Pantaleão launched his music career by releasing three singles, including "Tipo Iza," which drew attention from established Brazilian artists Liniker and Iza, who is referenced in the song's title.
+Via Twitter, Iza shared words of encouragement and promoted his music video, while Liniker praised his musical style, harmony, and vocal ability.

-In 2021, Pantaleão released "Te Deixo Crazy" in collaboration with Danny Bond.
-The song achieved over 3 million streams across YouTube and Spotify within six months of release.
+In 2021, Pantaleão collaborated with Danny Bond on the single "Te Deixo Crazy."
+The song accumulated over 3 million streams across YouTube and Spotify within six months of its release.

-In 2022, Pantaleão gained viral attention after sharing photos wearing a crocheted bikini created by his mother, inspired by a design worn by Jade Picon on Big Brother Brasil 22.
-The viral moment led to his invitation to the Vogue Ball at Copacabana Palace.
+In early 2022, Pantaleão gained viral attention after sharing photos wearing a crocheted bikini made by his mother, inspired by a design worn by Jade Picon on Big Brother Brasil 22.
+The moment led to an invitation to the Vogue Ball at Copacabana Palace.

-Following this success, Pantaleão signed with Som Livre record label on June 16, 2022, with artistic direction by Pablo Bispo, musical production by Ruxell and Gondim, and management by Liga Entretenimento.
-He subsequently released the single "Desculpa por Eu Não Te Amar".
+On June 16, 2022, Pantaleão signed with Som Livre record label, with artistic direction by Pablo Bispo, musical production by Ruxell and Gondim, and management by Liga Entretenimento.
+He subsequently released the single "Desculpa por Eu Não Te Amar."

-In September 2022, Pantaleão released his debut studio album Fim do Mundo, featuring nine tracks that blend pop and rock sounds with influences from superheroes, anime, and K-pop.
-His first major television performance was on Música Boa Ao Vivo on Multishow, where he performed alongside established artists including Gloria Groove, Priscilla, and Grag Queen.
+In September 2022, Pantaleão released his debut studio album Fim do Mundo, a nine-track project blending pop and rock with influences from superheroes, anime, and K-pop.
+He also performed his first major television appearance on Música Boa Ao Vivo on Multishow, sharing the stage with Gloria Groove, Priscilla, and Grag Queen.
+He also performed at Rock in Rio for the first time that year.